Last updated:

 Muscle mass doesn't affect BMI

 Muscle is denser than fat.
-Athletes and bodybuilders frequently have “overweight” or “obese” BMI despite very low body fat percentages.
+Athletes and bodybuilders frequently score “overweight” or “obese” BMI despite minimal body fat percentages.

 Get a complete picture of your health with these complementary tools.